liferay/liferay-docs/develop/tutorials/articles/10-liferay-ide/09-designing-workflows-with-kaleo-designer-for-java.markdown

+---
+header-id: designing-workflows-with-kaleo-designer-for-java
+---

-# Designing workflows with Kaleo Designer for Java [](id=designing-workflows-with-kaleo-designer-for-java)
+# Designing workflows with Kaleo Designer for Java

 ![EE Only Feature](../../images/ee-feature-web.png)